0student/jqslider-autoheight/README.md

-# jqslider-autoheight
+# Auto-adjust height margins of limitslider to account for absolutely positioned labels

-Auto-adjust height margins of limitslider to account for absolutely positioned labels
+###License: MIT